Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Introduction

 \section{Introduction}

-Discovering causal relations from observational data emerges as an important problem for artificial intelligence~\cite{Pearl2000,peters2017elements} with fundamental and practical motivations.
-One notable reason is that causal models support modes of reasoning, \eg, counterfactual reasoning and algorithmic recourse \cite{WshopAlgorithmicRecourseICML21}, that are otherwise out of reach by correlation-based machine learning, as recent developments~\cite{peters2016causal,arjovsky2019invariant,Sauer2021ICLR} show how causal structure learning can contribute to machine learning.
+Discovering causal relations from observational data emerges as an important problem for artificial intelligence~\citep{Pearl2000,peters2017elements} with fundamental and practical motivations.
+One notable reason is that causal models support modes of reasoning, \eg, counterfactual reasoning and algorithmic recourse \citep{WshopAlgorithmicRecourseICML21}, that are otherwise out of reach by correlation-based machine learning, as shown by \cite{peters2016causal,arjovsky2019invariant,Sauer2021ICLR}.

 The learning of causal structures from data, also referred to as causal discovery, faces challenges in both statistical and algebraic aspects, since one needs to uncover not only correlations from data but also the underlying causal directions.
-In addition to difficulties related to a restricted number $n$ of observational samples hindering the estimation process, learning a directed acyclic graph (DAG) is NP-hard~\cite{chickering1996learning} even in the large sample limit, as the search space of DAGs increases super-exponentially with respect to the number $d$ of variables.
+In addition to difficulties related to a restricted number $n$ of observational samples hindering the estimation process, learning a directed acyclic graph (DAG) is NP-hard~\citep{chickering1996learning} even in the large sample limit, as the search space of DAGs increases super-exponentially with respect to the number $d$ of variables.

-To overcome the difficulties especially the fast growing space of DAGs, one common strategy in different causal discovery approaches such as \cite{spirtes2000causation,meek1995causal,chickering2002learning,loh2014high,solus2021consistency} is to conduct a search of DAGs in a restrictive way.
-For learning the DAG of a linear structure equation model (SEM), \cite{loh2014high} show that the moral graph of the DAG coincides with the support graph of the inverse covariance matrix under a mild faithfulness assumption.
-This motivates a search of DAGs through dynamic programming within the support graph of the found inverse covariance matrix; the selection criterion during the search is a score function based on the log-likelihood of the causal structure.
-When paired with the true noise variances (up to a multiplicative scalar), the score function admits the true DAG as the unique minimizer, as demonstrated by \cite{loh2014high}.
-If the true noise variances are assumed known or can be estimated, the restricted search of DAGs always need to be thorough since the unique minimal score value is unknown.
+\paragraph{Related work.} A usual strategy to overcome computational and other difficulties is to constraint the DAG search \citep{spirtes2000causation,meek1995causal,chickering2002learning,loh2014high,solus2021consistency}.
+In the linear structure equation model (SEM), \cite{loh2014high} show that the moral graph of the DAG coincides with the support graph of the inverse covariance matrix under a mild faithfulness assumption.
+This result entails a reduced search of DAGs within the support of the inverse covariance matrix with respect to the log-likelihood score function involving the diagonal of noise variances $\Omega$.
+Furthermore, when the true $\Omega$ is provided, the score function admits the true DAG as the unique minimum \citep{loh2014high}.
+Note however that even when $\Omega$ is known, the actual minimum of score function is unknown, requiring a thorough search.